bllizard22/button-case-study/README.md

 - `ColorPalette` - short implementation of solution for reusable color styles.

-- `ShowcaseView` - demo container view to showcase component styles and states
+- `ShowcaseView` - demo container view to showcase component styles and states.

+- `ShowcaseSwiftUI` - view to demonstrate usage in SwiftUI (stuck a little bit here with using correct intrinsic size).